Conflict Behaviour is not the same as Conflict Personality.

 Personality is hard-wired, behaviour is modifiable, and it’s the behaviour that affects you and those around you.

 Conflict Behaviour determines whether disputants are going to get stuck or are going to go forward.

-The instrument is generally broad and comprehensive and one section in particular deals with our so-called ‘Hot Buttons’: nine behaviours that are likely to get a rise out of you.
-It examines your reaction to others who are:
+It also deals with our so-called ‘Hot Buttons’: behaviours that are likely to get a rise out of you and your counterpart.
+It focusses on common reactions to these behaviours:

 Being aware that everyone has Hot Buttons provides an opportunity to explore and acknowledge those in others, and that also contributes to positive shifts in the ways you handle conflict.

 Owning your Hot Buttons is prerequisite for good conflict management, helping to figure out the best ways to interact with those that irk you the most.
 If you can moderate your own behaviour to respond in ways that defuse and lead to better interaction, your own conflict competence levels will improve.

 You can’t shake hands with a clenched fist